WHY VISIT PORTUGAL

-A warm hospitality, mild climate, unspoilt nature, these are just some of the advantages of this very pleasant country.
+Warm hospitality, mild climate, unspoiled nature, these are just some of the advantages of this very pleasant country.

 Sintra offers cool refreshing vistas of green hills and gardens: There you can visit the Palacio Nacional and the Convento dos Capuchos, a monastery dating from the 16th century and constructed in the form of cave cells.

 Porto, of which the nickname is “the undefeated city”, is well-known for its particular wine, but also for its bridges and monuments: Its historic center is registered as a World Heritage Site by UNESCO.
 Places to see: The Se Cathedral, Maria Pia Bridge, the Palacio de Cristal, the Clérigos Tower, the Carmelitas Church.

 The Douro Valley extends across 200 km of beautiful landscapes and vineyards; you can also explore the river aboard a cruise ship.

 The Algarve coast, despite the intense tourism, is a place to discover for its beautiful beaches and few authentic villages that still remain.

 Do not miss Evora and its Moorish fortifications located on its hill, take a walk and discover its narrow streets and the cathedral, the Roman temple, and its museum.

 Top destinations in Portugal are: